An overview of how muscles and joints interact

 In the video Jaap makes a big distinction between an "architectural" view of the body and an "anatomical" view.

-One other point that I should mention here because Jaap also talks about this in his video is that there are two main functions of connective tissue and that perhaps connective tissue should be classified according to whether it creates separation (and shapes space) or whether it is used as a connection to transmit forces.
+One other point that I should mention here because Jaap also talks about this in his video is that there are two main functions of connective tissue and that perhaps connective tissue should be classified according to whether it creates separation, which allows the separated parts to move or glide relative to each other, or whether it is used as a connection to transmit forces.